 In cybersecurity, a vulnerability is a weakness that attackers can use to gain access, steal data, or disrupt operations.
 Vulnerabilities may come from software flaws, insecure configurations, exposed services, weak credentials, or human error.
 That is why it is important to understand what a vulnerability is and how it can be exploited.

 Many risks can be reduced with regular scanning, patching, access control, and user awareness, but no system is ever completely free of vulnerabilities.
-Early awareness and timely fixes can protect your data and systems.
-In the end, a little awareness goes a long way in keeping systems safe.
+Early detection and timely remediation can reduce the risk to your data and systems.
+A disciplined process for finding, prioritizing, and fixing vulnerabilities is what keeps risk under control.